apache/activemq-artemis/docs/user-manual/en/queue-attributes.md

 again is optional and defaults to true if omitted.

-Secondly a queue can be predefined at a core level in the `activemq-configuration.xml` file.
+Secondly a queue can be predefined at a core level in the `broker.xml` file.
 The following is an example.

     <queues>
        <queue name="jms.queue.selectorQueue">